 Right now, we are obviously in a period of great global uncertainty.
 Some Sellers have been hit with such high demand that products have gone out of stock (leading to shipment limits), and some Sellers have even been temporarily locked out of FBA.
 How evolving trends will impact Amazon is a developing situation that is changing on a week-by-week basis.

 What we have put together here is a list of far more certain and long-term trends that we believe will impact Amazon Sellers this year and for years to come.

 1. The power of video

 Video is no longer just one piece of an overall marketing plan.
 It's central to outreach and campaign efforts.
-It’s estimated that the average person will spend 84 minutes every day watching online videos in 2020.
+It’s estimated that the average person spent 84 minutes every day watching online videos in 2020.
 It’s also clear that video marketing is effective.
 According to a report from HubSpot Research, more than 50% of consumers want to see videos from brands — more than any other type of content.
-Amazon first launched video as an ad option in 2019, and you can expect to see a lot more video in search results in 2020.
+Amazon first launched video as an ad option in 2019, and you can expect to see a lot more video in search results in 2021.

 US-based Sellers enrolled in Brand Registry can already engage with customers in real-time and drive sales using interactive livestreams with Amazon Live.
 Customers can now follow brands that stream on Amazon Live, allowing Sellers to connect directly with customers about their products and brands, and build an audience on Amazon.

 It appears that Amazon has evolved its Video in Search beta which began in 2018 and was priced at $35,000 to a pay per click Sponsored Brands video service.